Skip to main content

 How Does Consent Work in Real Life?

-When you’re engaging in sexual activity, consent is about communication.
-And it should happen every time.
+Consent is about communication, and it should happen every time you engage in sexual activity.
 Giving consent for one activity, one time, does not mean giving consent for increased or recurring sexual contact.
 For example, agreeing to kiss someone doesn’t give that person permission to remove your clothes.
 Having sex with someone in the past doesn’t give that person permission to have sex with you again in the future.

 Here at Trinity, we use the acronym FRIES to help us all understand when consent is and isn't given.
 FRIES tells us that consent is and should be: